sstby/meals/README.md

 # MyMeals
-React app for inspection of my meals, their composition, recipes and calculating their calorie content and amino acid composition
+React app for inspection of meals, their composition, recipes and calculating their calorie content and amino acid composition